jazenwong/wong-blog/_posts/essay/2024-02-10-designing-website-as-a-framework copy.markdown

 image-description:
 ---

 A well-designed website is a function of understanding your business well.
-Said differently, if you do not understand your business well, you cannot design a good website [1].
+Said differently, if you do not understand your business well, you cannot design a good website <a href="#note1">[1]</a>.

-A website [at its core, is copy](https://ia.net/topics/the-web-is-all-about-typography-period), and copy is just a version of writing, and great writing comes from clear thinking [2].
+A website [at its core, is copy](https://ia.net/topics/the-web-is-all-about-typography-period), and copy is just a version of writing, and great writing comes from clear thinking  <a href="#note2">[2]</a>.

 This makes designing a website a great exercise for thinking about a business and its products.
 It's especially useful when you're building something that doesn't yet "exist", e.g. for new markets, new technologies, etc.